latest nhpb_banner 1__compressed2

 Help with Medical Bills

-One of the conclusions of the study was that health insurance does not necessarily help.
-Having this coverage is not a guarantee that a sickness won't bankrupt a person.
+One of the conclusions of the various studies, whether from Kaiser or Harvard, was that health insurance does not necessarily help.
+Having this coverage is not a guarantee that a sickness won't bankrupt a person, whether they have a low or moderate income.
 The primary reasons being that lots of health insurance comes with deductibles, big co-payments, and high priced uncovered services.
 So many people find themselves insured and still end up with big medical bills.

 Get help to prevent bankruptcy from medical debts